aastha51551/Quadrotor-Navigation-in-Urban-Canyons/README.md

 ## Introduction

-The increasing deployment of quadrotors in urban environments for applications such as:
+The increasing deployment of quadrotors in urban environments for applications such as surveillance, delivery, and emergency response raises the need for precise trajectory tracking.

-- Surveillance
-- Delivery
-- Emergency response

-raises the need for precise trajectory tracking.

-- Urban canyons (tall buildings, narrow streets) = turbulent airflow
-- Traditional controllers (PI, PID) struggle with unpredictable dynamics
-- We explore **MPC**, **LQOC**, and **Pole Placement** for better control
+- Urban canyons, formed by tall buildings lining narrow streets, create challenging flight conditions.
+- These environments generate turbulent wind flows with vortices, gusts, and strong aerodynamic disturbances.
+- Accurate trajectory tracking becomes difficult due to unpredictable urban wind dynamics with traditional controllers like PI, PID.
+- This project aims to explore MPC, LQOC, and Pole Placement controllers for improved trajectory tracking.

 ---